allanallanigue/kanolliwp/wp-content/plugins/ultimate-product-catalogue/readme.txt

 10. View of the premium catalog options under the "Options" tab

 == Changelog ==
+= 3.5.44 =
+- Fix for missing thumbnail title styling option
+- Minor CSS fix for image stretching issues
+- Made walk-through compatible with unsupported versions of PHP

+= 3.5.43 =
+- Added a walk-through for new installations

 = 3.5.42 =
 - Added a "Main Image Only" option to the lightbox
 - Fixed an issue where the thumbnail layout could overlap on some sites